AB-Code-Hub/Buber/frontend/README.md

 ## 🌐 **BrowserRouter**

-The application is wrapped in a `BrowserRouter` in `main.jsx` to enable client-side routing:
+The application is wrapped in a `BrowserRouter` and `UserContext` in `main.jsx` to enable client-side routing and user context:

 ```jsx
 import { StrictMode } from 'react';